PhilWyso/TTRPG-Obsidian/y_Mothership/Rooms/Washrooms.md

-Showers and toilets in a series of cubicles.
-One shower is out of order - according to the other works, Mike said he accidentally broke it
+- Showers and toilets in a series of cubicles.
+One shower is out of order - according to the other works, Mike said he accidentally broke it last night just before he disappeared.
+- There is a Large Clunky Extractor in the ceiling that filters out steam into the vents.
+It looks like it could be easily removed.
+- Contains Vents